Owen and Maddy looking up at Mr. Melancholy as the moon in I Saw the TV Glow

 • Even the specificity of the methods of self harm…

-Why is what I went through so common? 😭
+Why is what I went through not unique? 😭

 Seeing Others Living the Horror